 Later versions of Thruk have a plugins manager included in the config tool and you can manage your plugins there.

-Example of a plugins folder with all except the mobile plugin (which is not yet finished) enabled.
+Example of a plugins folder with some plugins enabled.

 plugins